seqan/sharg-parser/doc/howto/custom_validator/index.md

 Try to think of the correct behaviour of this program.

-It should print "Yeah!" for the arguments `-i 0`, `-i 4`, or `-i 144`; and/or `-j 0` or `-j 4`.
+It should print "Yeah!" for the arguments `-i 0`, `-i 4`, or `-i 144` with `-j 0` or `-j 4`.

-It should fail for the arguments `-i 3`; and/or `-j 144` or `-j 3`.
+It should fail for the arguments `-i 3` with `-j 144` or `-j 3`.

 \assignment{Assignment 4: Custom validator II}
-Implement your validator fully, i.e. make it throw seqan3::validation_error if the number provided is not a square.
+Implement your validator fully, i.e. make it throw sharg::validation_error if the number provided is not a square.
-Also, give a nice description for the help page.
+Additionally, give a nice description for the help page.

 \endassignment
 \solution